 Environmental Health and Safety (EHS)

-The EHS program, which is under development in 2019, is designed for professionals who currently are in, or pursuing, leadership roles in the safety professions.
+The EHS program is designed for professionals who are currently in, or pursuing, leadership roles in the safety professions.
 It focuses on the management and prevention of accidents, illnesses, fires, explosions, and other events that harm people, property, and the environment.
 It will also assist the student in preparing to apply for and take the examination leading to the Construction Health and Safety Technician (CHST), the Associate Safety Professional (ASP) certifications issued by the Board of Certified Safety Professionals, and certifications issued by the International Code Council.

-When the program is fully developed, it will be aligned as a track within the BASc. degree in Construction Management.
-These two EHS courses, however, are immediately available on a stand-alone basis.
+It is the newest track within the BASc. degree in Construction Management.
+These EHS courses, all offered online, are also available on a stand-alone basis.

 While OSHA (Occupational Safety and Health Administration) remains the governmental regulatory agency, the responsibility for occupational safety and health of employees has evolved into an integral part of a variety of industries, including construction, health care, oil and gas extraction, and many more.
 CMGT 4301 provides a comprehensive understanding of environmental health and safety standards and their application to the management of workplace injury prevention and health promotion.

 Prerequisite: 45 credits or consent of instructor

 The construction industry has one of the highest morbidity and mortality rates among professions, and there is also an economic implication.
 Companies can reduce the risk of injuries, diseases, and death due to environmental hazards by implementing an appropriate health and safety plan.
 Plans must be continually reviewed to ensure they are current with new products, scientific evidence, legal parameters, and cultural changes.
 CMGT 4302 will review requirements and provide direction in controlling regulations related to environmental and occupational health, chemical and biological safety, hazardous materials, and other health hazards.